People Say More When They’re Silent

 Mark Cohen

-• Yes, working at close range often leads to challenges, but I believe it's crucial not to shy away from getting close.
-Capturing a subject’s expression is the most vital aspect of my photography, and achieving the desired intimacy means deliberately entering someone's personal space.
-This proximity can put people on edge.
+Yes, working at close range often leads to challenges, but I believe it’s necessary.
+Expression is the core of my photography, and the level of intimacy I aim for often requires stepping directly into someone's personal space.
+That closeness can unsettle people.

 That ability has its roots in my childhood.
 I grew up around unpredictable personalities, and over time I developed a natural instinct for sensing shifts in mood, intention, and energy.
 It’s not about being fearless.
 It’s about being aware and respectful.
 I know when and how to speak, when to listen, and when to step back.
 In the end, I often manage to connect with those others struggle to approach.